July through August

 In Ground Pool Removal in Maryland & Virginia

-There are different types of in-ground swimming pools.
+Across our coverage area, from Frederick, MD to Fairfax, VA, there are multiple types of in-ground swimming pools.
 Most property owners know what type of swimming pool they have.
 But, sometimes owners who just purchased their property do not know what type of in-ground swimming pool that have.
 The types are gunite, concrete, fiberglass, and vinyl liner.
 In terms of demolition, concrete and gunite pools entail the same process to demolish or remove.
 The swimming pools with vinyl liners, or the fiberglass swimming pools entail a removal process that is entirely different than the gunite / concrete pools.

 We try to steer people away from simply “filling in” the pool as this could potentially lead to problems down the road when it comes time to sell the home.
 Filling in the pool could cause the area to have the quicksand effect, creating a super saturated bowl, which could prove to be a hazard to the public’s safety (mosquitoes, etc.).
 Therefore our process usually goes as follows:

 Our service for in-ground pools is a complete package including: